How to Hire a YouTube Writer for Your Channel

 Others charge by the word, with average prices starting at around $70 per 1000 words for serious offers.
 In addition, some writers also offer package deals.

 A third pricing model is the classic hourly rate.
-You can expect this to apply if you’re looking for a writer to do a lot of SEO, audience, and content research before actually getting started on the writing.
-Rates typically range between $30 and $50 per hour.
+You can expect this when you want a writer to do a lot of SEO, audience, and content research before actually getting started on the writing.
+Typical rates range between $30 and $50 per hour.

 The Bottom Line

-Hiring a writer for your YouTube channel can be a great way to make your content creation process flow more smoothly and give your productivity a boost.
+Hiring a writer for your YouTube channel can be a great way to make your content creation process flow more smoothly and boost your productivity a boost.

-By spending some time and effort to find the right writer for your needs, and clearly communicating your expectations, you’ll be able to gain an invaluable asset.
-At the end of the day, this will be reflected in the quality and quantity of your content – and your channel’s success.
+By investing some time and effort into finding the right writer for your needs, and clearly communicating your expectations, you’ll be able to gain an invaluable asset.
+And this will be reflected in the quality and quantity of your content – and your channel’s success.